RPNambiar-24/MedXAI-CXR-Explainable-Deep-Learning-for-Chest-X-ray-Diagnosis/README.md

-# Explainable AI for Chest X-ray Disease Classification
+# 🩺 MedXAI-CXR: Explainable Deep Learning for Chest X-ray Diagnosis

-## Overview
+## 🌟 Overview

-This project investigates the use of **deep learning with explainable AI (XAI)** for multi-class chest X-ray diagnosis.
-The goal is not only to achieve high classification accuracy but also to understand **why** the model makes decisions, which is critical for clinical trust.
+**MedXAI-CXR** is an explainable deep learning system for automated chest X-ray diagnosis.
+The goal is not only to achieve high classification accuracy but also to understand **why** the model makes decisions — a key requirement for trustworthy medical AI.

 The system classifies X-rays into:

-- COVID-19
+- 🦠 COVID-19
-- Pneumonia
+- 🫁 Pneumonia
-- Normal
+- ✅ Normal

 We compare a **baseline CNN** with a **transfer learning ResNet50 model** and analyze model behavior using **Grad-CAM, LIME, and SHAP**.

 ---

-## Objectives
+## 🎯 Objectives

 - Develop a deep learning model for chest X-ray classification
 - Compare baseline vs transfer learning performance